FOCUS faces probation for alcohol-related incidents last fall - The Tufts Daily

 For some of these first-year participants as well as upperclassmen who participate in the program as support staff, leaders and coordinators, FOCUS is a significant part of their campus lives, beyond the program’s annual five-day duration.

-“FOCUS is really important to me,” said Barton Liang, a fifth-year student and a FOCUS leader for three years.
+“FOCUS is really important to me,” Barton Liang, a fifth-year student and a FOCUS leader for three years, said.
 “I’ve been part of it every year that I’ve been at Tufts.”

 The program was placed on probation shortly after multiple alcohol-related incidents took place at Fall Gala in September 2016, according to Golia.
-While the FOCUS student coordinators declined to comment on the incident or aftermath, Liang said he believes it involved multiple first-year FOCUS participants being summoned by the Tufts Emergency Medical Service (TEMS) at Fall Gala.
+While the FOCUS student coordinators declined to comment on the incident or aftermath, Liang said he believes it involved multiple first-year FOCUS participants receiving treatment from Tufts Emergency Medical Service (TEMS) at Fall Gala.

 “To my understanding, there were some FOCUS-ers who were TEMS’d for alcohol, and that’s all I really want to say,” Liang said.
 “I guess there were enough that maybe the program was being looked at.”